ngrogg/mastering-linux-shell-scripting/README.md

 by Mokhtar Ebrahim and Andrew Mallett.

 ## Chapters
-Scripts or concepts covered in each chapter
+Scripts or concepts covered in each chapter. <br>
+Each chapter has it's own README which goes more in-depth on the chapter topics and scripts created.

 ## Book information
 Name: Mastering Linux Shell Scripting <br>